bk-sin/bk-sin/README.md

 # Emiliano Alegre
 <a rel="noreferrer" target="_blank" href="https://emiliano-alegre.netlify.app/">PORTFOLIO</a>

-<p>I'm Emi from Argentina, and I'm a FullStack MERN Web Developer.
-I like to learn in a self-taught and/or intensive way, I recently finished a 600-hour bootcamp at Mindhub LA.
-I like technologies like React, React Native, HTML, CSS and JS.
-In addition to UX / UI design and design in general
+<p>I'm Emi from Argentina, a self-taught and intensive learner who recently completed a 600-hour bootcamp at Mindhub LA.
+As a Full Stack MERN Web Developer, I'm passionate about technologies such as React, React Native, HTML, CSS, and JavaScript.
+In addition to my development skills, I have a keen interest in UX/UI design and enjoy expanding my knowledge in this area.</p>
-I like to learn in a self-taught and/or intensive way, I recently finished a 600-hour bootcamp at Mindhub LA.
-I like technologies like React, React Native, HTML, CSS and JS.
-In addition to UX / UI design and design in general</p>

 - 🌱 I’m currently learning Web and Mobile development technologies
 - 🥅 2022 Goals: Become a Full Stack MERN & Mobile Developer